Summer internship: Back-End Software Engineer

 - Focus on personal growth and development.
 We learn from our mistakes and work in a way that prioritizes learning over results.

 - A calm company that cares about its employees, physically and mentally.
-For instance, we offer monthly chair massages, healthy lunches, and a very green office.
-On top of that: we don’t do overtime.
+For instance, we offer monthly chair massages, healthy lunches, and a green office.
+On top of that: we don’t do overtime

 - An agile environment with a lot of freedom, responsibility, and flexibility to achieve a work/life balance that fits you.

-- We provide you with all the hardware you need to do your job, such as a standing desk, multiple screens, monitor glasses, and so on.
+- We provide you with all the hardware you need to do your job, such as a sitting/standing desk, multiple screens, monitor glasses, etc.